microsoft/terminal/doc/specs/drafts/#642 - Buffer Exporting and Logging/#642 - Buffer Exporting and Logging.md

   - What format do we want? `yyyy-mm-dd`? `%Y-%m-%D`? `&Y-&m-&D`? `${year}-${month}-${day}`?
   - What are all the variables we want?
     - Year, month, day, hour, minute - those are easy
-    - `WT_SESSION`, for a uuid for eash session maybe?
+    - `WT_SESSION`, for a uuid for each session maybe?
     - Profile name perhaps?
 Commandline?
 * [ ] more...